UncivilizedGhost/Poster-Adder/README.md

 5. Open Batch.py
 7. Enter the address of the folder which contains all the markdown files
 8. Enter api key
-9. ENter m if the files are movies and Tt if they are T.V shows
+9. Enter m if the files are movies and Tt if they are T.V shows
 10. Wait

 ***